uk000/goto/README.md

 | POST | /response/payload<br/>/set/body/contains<br/>/{keywords}?uri={uri}  | Add a custom payload to be sent for requests matching the given URI where the body contains the given keywords (comma-separated list) in the given order (second keyword in the list must appear after the first, and so on) |
 | POST | /response/payload/clear  | Clear all configured custom response payloads |
 | GET  |	/response/payload                      | Get configured custom payloads |

+#### Response Payload Events
+- `Response Payload Configured`
+- `Response Payload Cleared`
+- `Response Payload Applied`: generated when a configured response payload is applied to a request that wasn't explicitly asking for a custom payload (i.e. not for `/payload` and `/stream` URIs).

 #### Response Payload API Examples
 <details>